corda/corda/docs/source/key-concepts-contract-constraints.rst

 MockNetwork/MockNode
 ********************

-The most simple way to ensure that a vanilla instance of a MockNode generates the correct CorDapps is to make a call to ``setCordappPackages`` before the MockNetwork/Node are created and then ``unsetCordappPackages`` after the test has finished.
-These calls will cause the ``AbstractNode`` to use the named packages as sources for CorDapps.
+The most simple way to ensure that a vanilla instance of a MockNode generates the correct CorDapps is to use the ``cordappPackages`` constructor parameter (Kotlin) or the ``setCordappPackages`` method on ``MockNetworkParameters`` (Java) when creating the MockNetwork.
+This will cause the ``AbstractNode`` to use the named packages as sources for CorDapps.
 All files within those packages will be zipped into a JAR and added to the attachment store and loaded as CorDapps by the ``CordappLoader``.
 An example of this usage would be: